docsforadobe/javascript-tools-guide/docs/user-interface-tools/size-and-location-objects.md

 Defines the location of a `Window` or user-interface element.
-Contains an array, `[ x, y ]`, whose values represent the origin point of the element as horizontal and vertical pixel offsets from the origin of the element’s coordinate space.
+Contains an array, `[ x, y ]`, whose values represent the origin point of the element as horizontal and vertical pixel offsets from the origin of the element's coordinate space.

-A `Point` object is created when you set an element’s location property.
+A `Point` object is created when you set an element's location property.

 - An object must contain properties named `x` and `y`.
 - An array must have values in the order `[ x, y ]`.